newo-2001/MC-Modpack-Downloader/README.md

 3. Open this file and change the fields for `pack_id` and `pack_version` to the corresponding values of the requested modpack.
 4. Run the command `node src/modpacks.ch.js` from the root folder
 5. Your newly downloaded mods should be located in the `mods` folder.

+## Known problems
+If you encounter cryptic ECONNRESET error messages, chances are some files failed to download because of a socket error.
+Rerunning the script will usually successfully download the files that failed previously.